zhutchens1/g3groups/readme.md

 * `g3grplogS_*`: group-integrated stellar mass
 * `g3grpadAlpha_*`: Anderson-Darling test statistic, measuring virialization level (computed for N>6 groups)
 * `g3grptcross_*`:  Crossing of time of group in Gyr, computed as the average projected spatial radius per average peculiar velocity
-* `g3grpcolorgap_*`: The u-r color gap of the group, i.e. the difference in u-r color of the brightest and second brightest galaxies, selected in absolute r-magnitude.
+* `g3grpcolorgap_*`: The u-r color gap of the group, i.e. the difference in u-r color of the central and second-most massive/luminous group member.
 * `g3grpdsProb_*`: p-value from Dressler-Schectman test for groups with N>10; low p-values are indicative of subclustering and thus lower virialization.

 The wildcard `*` must be replaced with `l`, `s`, or `b` to indicate your choice of group catalog - luminosity, stellar, or baryonic selected.
 All variables are set to -99 if the galaxy was not included in group finding.